 Nmap is a free and open-source network mapping tool that uses IP packets to determine what hosts are on the network, what services are offered by those hosts, and identify operating systems, firewalls, and other information.
 It runs on Windows, Linux, and Mac OS X, and can link in with other Nmap suite tools including Zenmap, Ncat, Ndiff, and Nping.
 Nmap comes with a learning curve, but it’s a great option if you’re working with a small business without the budget for a professional tool.

 Spiceworks is a manual network mapping tool that allows you to view an interactive network diagram of how your devices work together and relate to each other.
 You can add, edit, move, and resize devices on the map to show how your network is structured, as well as using filters and views to show only the most important data.
 The network map displays lines between each node—the thicker the line, the more bandwidth is being used.
 However, the mapping is manual, which means you need to redo your network map every time your network changes.
 The Spiceworks network mapper is free, though, so it’s a good choice for someone who has the time to map a smaller, less complex network rather than a changing enterprise system.

 There are a number of good network map tools on the market, but in my view, some are better equipped to handle the task than others.
 Some are tools you can use to help you map the network yourself.
 Others look at your network and map it automatically.
 Automatic network mappers result in fewer mistakes and missed devices, and are designed to adapt when a new server or node is added to the network.
 I recommend trying Network Performance Monitor as an all-in-one network map and performance tool for any size environment.

-Best Network Monitoring Software 2020 – If you need to do more than map your network, look into a complete network monitoring solution.
-I’ve written reviews of what I consider to be the best network monitoring software of 2020.
+Best Network Monitoring Software – If you need to do more than map your network, look into a complete network monitoring solution.
+I’ve written reviews of what I consider to be the best network monitoring software.